rerun-io/rerun/docs/content/concepts/spaces-and-transforms.md

 For 3D world spaces it can be useful to log what the up-axis is in your coordinate system.
 This will help Rerun set a good default view of your 3D scene, as well as make the virtual eye interactions more natural.
 This can be done with `rr.log_view_coordinates("world", up="+Z", timeless=True)`.

-For 2D spaces and other entities the view coordinates currently do nothing.
+For 2D spaces and other entities the view coordinates currently do nothing (https://github.com/rerun-io/rerun/issues/1387).